-The small decline in both the number of discharges in the sample and the weighted number of discharges for 2009 is not related to any change in the sampling or weighting strategy.
+The small declines in both the number of discharges in the sample and the weighted number of discharges for 2009 and 2010 are not related to any change in the sampling or weighting strategy.
 The reduction in the number of discharges is consistent with the information from the AHA Annual Survey of Hospitals.

-Figure 8 presents a summary of the 2009 NIS hospital sample by geographic region and the number of:
+Figure 8 presents a summary of the 2010 NIS hospital sample by geographic region and the number of: